mallamsiddiq/SODIQ-DEMO-BANKING/README.md

-# dOc
+# dOc [please, Read ME]

 ### the MOCK BACKEND FOR A PEER TO PEER PAYMENT API

-### Over view
+### Overview

-i have created a mock simulation of the banking backiend logic, one you can interact with via python console.
+I have created a mock simulation of the banking backend logic, one you can interact with via python console.

 So right in this root directory you can make a call to the module Objects: User from users.py and [ Transfer, Debit, CheckBalance, Deposit] from transaction.py with the following signatures for instantiation: